jomjol/AI-on-the-edge-device-docs/docs/Installation.md

     - Set the corresponding SSID and password
     - The other parameters are optional

+  !!!
+Note
-  **Note:** The device provides a File Server which can be used to show, edit or delete the files on the SD card.
+      The device provides a File Server which can be used to show, edit or delete the files on the SD card.
 For security reasons, the `wlan.ini` file is excluded from this and is hidden from external access to protect the password.

 After this, you can insert the SD card into the ESP32 board and start it.